opensyria/blockchain/crates/explorer-backend/frontend/docs/MODULE_5E_SUMMARY.md

 # Module 5E - Advanced Features Summary

 ## Overview
-Module 5E completes the Open Syria Block Explorer frontend with advanced analytics, heritage gallery, governance viewer, and Progressive Web App (PWA) capabilities.
+Module 5E completes the OpenSyria Explorer frontend with advanced analytics, heritage gallery, governance viewer, and Progressive Web App (PWA) capabilities.
 This is the final module (Items 17-20) of the explorer implementation.

 ## Deliverables